Jflinchum/discord-react-bot/README.md

 !events [<startDate "mm/dd/yyyy">] [<endDate>]
 - Shows the current events in for the bot's google calendar.
 Start date is defaulted to the current time and end date is defaulted to a week from the start date

+!reminders
+- Shows all of the reminders set up currently for you

+!remindMe <n> <minutes>
+- Sets up a reminder for the bot to dm you within the amount of minute specified. n is the nth event from now.

+!clearReminders <n>
+- Clears all reminders that you have set up for the nth event from the current date

+!roll <amount> [d]<sides>
+- Rolls the amount of dice with the specified sides

 [!help/!h]
 - Displays this help screen!
 ```